yliu623/DRL_EGA/README.md

 For hyperparameter tuning, run run.py.

 ## Credits
-- The code structure is adapted from @xiaochus's github project Deep-Reinforcement-Learning-Practice (https://github.com/xiaochus/Deep-Reinforcement-Learning-Practice).
+- The code structure is adapted from @xiaochus' github project Deep-Reinforcement-Learning-Practice (https://github.com/xiaochus/Deep-Reinforcement-Learning-Practice).
 - The implementation of prioritized experience replay buffer is taken from OpenAI Baselines (https://github.com/openai/baselines).